Spotlight Singapore: Mexico City

 Spotlight Singapore Mexico City was held to celebrate 40 years of bilateral relations between Singapore and Mexico, which was attended by over 100 artists, business people, political leaders and students.
 This edition saw the creation of Pasar Singapura, a specially conceived interchange of music, visual arts and cuisine from Singapore and Mexico in a cultural marketplace held at Biblioteca de Mexico, an event that was sponsored by Temasek.

 The delegation also visited iconic places of historical significance as well as business forums.

+Vietnam

+Spotlight Singapore celebrates the important landmark of 50 years of diplomatic relations and 10 years of strategic partnership between the Socialist Republic of Vietnam and the Republic of Singapore.
+Both countries enjoy strong ties in trade and investments, with the 13 Vietnam-Singapore Industrial Parks standing as testament to bilateral partnerships.

+Spotlight Singapore links up Singapore delegates with their Vietnamese counterparts in both Hanoi and Ho Chi Minh City.
+Supported by the Ministry of Culture, Sports and Tourism, Ministry of Planning and Investment and Ministry of Foreign Affairs in Vietnam, and the Singapore Embassy in Hanoi and Consulate-General in Ho Chi Minh City, Spotlight Singapore in Vietnam seeks to foster cultural, business and youth relations between the two countries.

+Vietnam is one of the growth-leading economies in Southeast Asia, boasting a vibrant heritage and a rich culture.
+Spotlight Singapore builds bridges through cultural immersion experiences with Vietnam’s vibrant communities; from walking streets and markets, to cultural performances by both countries’ artists, along with visits to heritage sites and business centres in Hanoi and Ho Chi Minh City.